Content on this page was generated by AI and has not been manually reviewed.

 What is MFA and why is it required?

 Multi-factor authentication adds an extra layer of security beyond passwords.
 It’s commonly required to access corporate VPNs to reduce the risk of credential compromise.
+Edge browser download android: complete guide to installing, updating, and securing Microsoft Edge on Android with a VPN 2026

 How do I troubleshoot if I can’t connect?